The Opawaho Divide leg of the Christchurch 360 Trail runs from Riccarton Bush to the Halswell Quarry Park.

 Leaving Seagar Park, the trail returns to Annex Road, immediately opposite is a memorial shelter.
 It has a steep slate roof with turret which was previously part of one of Sunnyside Hospital’s dormitories.
 Seagar and his wife were keen on gardening as a therapeutic exercise for inmates, and the memorial shelter is part of what remains of Sunnyside’s gardens.

-After turning right into Halswell Road and crossing the Opawaho/Heathcote River, Spreydon School (established 1872) is on your right.
-Intriguingly the school is not situated in what today is regarded as the suburb of Spreydon and is in fact 1.5 km north-west of West Spreydon school.
+After turning right into Halswell Road and crossing the Opawaho/Heathcote River, the site of what was Spreydon School (established 1872) is on your right.
+Intriguingly the school was not situated in what today is regarded as the suburb of Spreydon and was in fact 1.5 km north-west of West Spreydon school.
+Then in the post-earthquake rationalisation of Canterbury school resources, Spreydon School was re-sited to what had previously been Manning Intermediate and, in 2018, a full rebuild of West Spreydon School was commenced resulting, ironically, with West Spreydon shifting temporarily to the vacant site of Spreydon School where, as at November 2020, it currently resides.

 After crossing Curletts Road and turning right, there is, on the left, the Carmelite monastery, bounded by a continuous high concrete wall.
 The Carmelite Nuns are an Order dedicated to contemplative prayer, founded in the 15th century.